Five things to watch in the Senate on the debt ceiling bill

 What do senators up for election in 2024 do?

-Of course, only one senator is running for the White House this cycle.
-Sen. Tim Scott (R-S.C.) said on Wednesday that he will vote against the package, arguing that Biden should not be given carte blanche to spend as he feels is needed for the foreseeable future.
+The only senator running for White House this cycle, Sen. Tim Scott (R-S.C.), said Wednesday that he will vote against the package, arguing that Biden should not be given carte blanche to spend as he feels is needed for the foreseeable future.

 Meanwhile, a number of Senate Democrats who are facing competitive races next year are widely expected to support the deal.
 Sen. Sherrod Brown (D-Ohio) told reporters that he will vote “aye” on the bill.